 Service providers providing pre-paid mobile services are required to provide an SMS top-up facility for customers with a disability where

-If you are unable to use the phone book because of a vision impairment and/or have difficulty reading the phone book contact your Service Provider who will offer the use of a directory enquiry service free of charge.
+If you have difficulty accessing online directory enquiry services because of a vision impairment, contact your Service Provider who will offer the use of a directory enquiry service free of charge.
 To avail of the service you will need to get your doctor to provide a certification that confirms your medical condition.

 If you require your bill and details of the transactions in a medium properly accessible to you (including Braille) please contact your Service Provider.